 Honestly, both Dubai and Abu Dhabi are pretty expensive.
-Since Dubai is more popular with tourists, however, you’ll have a better chance of finding affordable hostels and hotels here.
-No matter which emirate you choose as your home base, be expected to shell out a pretty penny at most restaurants and tourist attractions.
+Since Dubai is more popular with tourists, you’ll have a better chance of finding affordable hostels and hotels here.

 What makes Dubai special?

-This city has transformed from being a small Gulf country to being one of the hottest business hubs in the world in a matter of 40 years.
+Perhaps the most iconic city in the world, Dubai rose to fame thanks to its claim of being the world’s fastest-growing city.Dubai has transformed from being a small Gulf country to being one of the hottest business hubs in the world in a matter of 40 years.